Skip to main content

 Specifically, the program:

 • Created an industry-approved education pathway model: Expansion of existing relationships with business and industry and also the establishment of new industry partners will be conducted for a variety of manufacturing industries and sizes.
-Through these interactions, we will develop modularized and shortened tracks for industry-specific skillsets that lead to a new certificate-degree track.
+Through these interactions, we will develop modularized and shortened tracks for industry-specific skillsets and stackable credentials that lead to a new certificate-degree track.

 • Integrated applied learning opportunities into education model: Blended applied learning models will be developed with employers and a pilot group of current students will be engaged in applied learning with WSU NIAR.